marcelog/rabbitmq_minionpool/README.md

  to the given routing key.
 The pool will subscribe to this queue to get messages.
  This queue is created with the arguments:
   * x-dead-letter-exchange = exchangeName.retry
+  * x-dead-letter-routing-key = queueName.retry

  * Another queue in the dead letter exchange, so failed operations can get there.
 This queue is created with the arguments:
   * x-dead-letter-exchange = exchangeName
+  * x-dead-letter-routing-key = queueName
   * x-message-ttl = retryTimeout

+Both queue will subscribe to 'routingKey' but also to their respectively queueName.
+So they will get messages directed to 'routingKey' but will also get dead-lettered messages (and these messages will reach the correct consumer, the one that rejected them.)

 When messages are routed to the specified worker's queue, the minionpool will dispatch them to the minions.
 Each minion will get access to the message and the